 The highlight of the route was a traversing path on the northern slopes of the massif.
 Named on maps as “Gunther Messner way”, this trail flowed, but was narrow, occasionally exposed and completely absorbing.
 It was a fitting finale to our week in the Dolomites – probably the most technical trail that we had run and in a wild setting, with jagged peaks and steep scree slopes alongside us.
 Mark and I revelled in the setting, taking turns out front.
 “This is the kind of place I expect to see a wolf,” Mark commented, somewhat off-hand.
 I concurred, but was kind of glad that no wolf appeared around any of the corners.
 There has been a lot of media attention in recent times about “rewilding” in the Alps and the return of some of the big predators.
 We are both in agreement that this is a fantastic shift back toward a more balanced ecosystem.
 But, sightings of wolves, bears and lynx and still very rare here.

 The morning was topped off with more great single-track on the south side of the massif.
 The trail weaved its way through the upper edge of the forest and the morning sun warmed the trees, causing them to give off a fragrant, distinct pine woodland scent.
-We achieved our 11am deadline with 12 miles and 1,300 meters of height gain under our belts.
-Not wanting to arrive at our destinations smelling as if, well, that we’d just run 12 miles and climbed 1,300 meters, an icy cold plunge into a nearby mountain stream was both cleansing and revitalizing!
+We achieved our 11am deadline with 12 miles and 1300 meters of height gain under our belts.
+Not wanting to arrive at our destinations smelling as if, well, we’d just run 12 miles and climbed 1300 meters, we took an icy cold plunge into a nearby mountain stream that was both cleansing and revitalizing!